agentmodels/agentmodels.org/chapters/3b-mdp-gridworld.md

 Imagine that the weather is very wet and windy.
 As a result, Alice will sometimes intend to go one way but actually go another way (because she slips in the mud).
 In this case, the shorter route to the peaks might be too risky for Alice.

-To model bad weather, we assume that at every timestep, there is a constant independent probability `transitionNoiseProb` of the agent moving orthogonally to their intended direction.
+To model bad weather, we assume that at every timestep, there is a constant independent probability `transitionNoiseProbability` of the agent moving orthogonally to their intended direction.
 The independence assumption is unrealistic (if a location is slippery at one timestep it is more likely slippery the next), but it is simple and satisfies the Markov assumption for MDPs.

-Setting `transitionNoiseProb=0.1`, the agent's first action is now to move "up" instead of "right".
+Setting `transitionNoiseProbability=0.1`, the agent's first action is now to move "up" instead of "right".

 ~~~~
 ///fold: makeHikeMDP